akicha/swift-crud-app/README.md

 ## Running application

 This application was containerized using Docker.
-To run this application you need to clone this repository using the next command:
+To run this application you need to clone this repository using the following command:

 `git clone https://github.com/akicha/swift-crud-app.git`